veefs/network-fingerprinter/README.md

-# Network fingerprinter
+# Network Fingerprinter

 ## What is network fingerprinter?

-Network fingerprinter is a open source tool that profiles your network and allows you to use some tools like `set <ip>` and `os` these tools allow you to get a better understanding of your network.
+Network Fingerprinter is a open source tool that profiles your network and allows you to use some tools like `set <ip>` and `os` these tools allow you to get a better understanding of your network.

-## Why make network fingerprinter?
+## Why make Network Fingerprinter?

 Along with other reasons I mainly made this program to better learn flask templates in python.
-I was a little rusty on them to this allowed me to refreashen my memory as well as make a cool program.
+I was a little rusty on them to this allowed me to refreshen my memory as well as make a cool program.

 ## Features